 - The Comic Strip Presents film Mr Jolly Lives Next Door features an escort agency accidentally receiving a letter meant for a hitman.
 The message?
 "Take out Nicholas Parsons".

 - In Full House, a prank love letter was left to one of the girls.
-She distresses over it and misplaces it.
-Repeat for every other character on the show.
+It then gets delivered to the wrong girl, who distresses over it and misplaces it.
+Repeat for every other character on the show, except the intended recipient.

-- Video game example: Final Fantasy IX, in which Eiko leaves a note for Zidane.
+- Final Fantasy IX, in which Eiko leaves a note for Zidane.
 It never reaches him, and is eventually intercepted by both Steiner and Beatrix, who each think it's from the other.

 - Incidentally, the game was greatly inspired by Shakespeare, who absolutely loved this kind of plots.